 Most of us think of added fat as a bad thing to add to recipes, but the truth is that your dog needs a certain amount of healthy fats in their diet.
-Most experts will recommend a diet with about 10-15% fat for the average pooch.
+Most experts will recommend a diet with about 10-15% fat for the average dog.

 If the fat level in your dog's food is too low, you may notice dry/itchy skin or a dull coat.
 If your dog's diet is too high in fat content, then you will see him gaining unnecessary weight.
-But, the right amount of healthy fats will provide a concentrated form of energy that is twice as potent as carbohydrates.
+The right amount of healthy fats will provide a concentrated form of energy that is twice as potent as carbohydrates.

 - flaxseed oil

 - canola oil

 - fish oils

 - poultry fat

 Remember, when you're making your own ingredient changes in homemade dog food recipes, it is crucial that you talk to a veterinarian or a canine nutritionist.
 Every ingredient offers different nutritional benefits, and you need to make sure that the recipe you're providing is complete and balanced for your dog's nutritional needs.